cloudflare/cloudflare-docs/content/load-balancing/get-started/index.md

 As you send sample requests to your test domain, review the [load balancing analytics](/load-balancing/reference/load-balancing-analytics/) page to make sure your load balancer is distributing requests like you were expecting.

-## Step 6 — Review DNS records and SSL/TLS coverage
+## Step 6 — Review DNS records

-Before you deploy your load balancer, review your DNS records and SSL/TLS coverage.
+Before you deploy your load balancer, review your DNS records.

 Sometimes, you might [misunderstand the priority order](/load-balancing/reference/dns-records/#priority-order) for DNS records and route more or less traffic than intended to your load balancer.

-Universal SSL certificates do not cover load balancing hostnames without existing DNS records.
-For additional details, refer to [SSL/TLS coverage](/load-balancing/reference/dns-records/#ssltls-coverage).

 ## Step 7 — Deploy your load balancer on live traffic